Mâcon: Town centre

 From the late 1990s to the early 2000s, the esplanade Lamartine underwent extensive redevelopment and upgrades.
 The winding car park and damaged cobblestones were replaced by an underground car park on three levels, a larger and brighter esplanade, bars, and a stage on the water (of the Saône river) which now accommodates various events, concerts and shows.
 The Statue Lamartine, which sits proudly on the esplanade, was completely renovated.
 Small gardens now brighten up the immense space that Mâcon's Esplanade Lamartine occupies.
-All along, one can find an extract from the famous poem by Lamartine, "Le Lac": "Time, halt in your flight... " engraved in the ground in silver letters.
+All along, one can find an extract from the famous poem by Alphonse de Lamartine, "Le Lac": "Time, halt in your flight... " engraved in the ground in silver letters.

 North of Mâcon

 The north of Mâcon is split, with the Neustadt roundabout marking the boundary between the two sections.
 Flacé-lès-Mâcon, a village built in the city, constitutes the north-west of Mâcon.
 In addition to the adjoining Town Hall, church and small downtown area, Flacé consists entirely of residential areas.

 The north-east of Mâcon is composed of various residential areas and the town's sport centres (Physical Activity Training Course (P.A.P.A), public swimming pool, Centre for Sports Education, rowing, sailing and water skiing clubs, several football fields and clubs, and the Sports Palace).
 The residential areas consist mainly of low-rent council estates (HLM) with districts such as the priority development areas (ZUP) of Mâcon or the boulevard des États-Unis (road belonging administratively to the Saugeraies district).